 Students applying to the program must be sophomore or junior Environmental Sciences (BS) majors with a cumulative grade point average at the time of admission of 3.25 or higher.
 Students must maintain at least the 3.25 overall grade point average through completion of their undergraduate degree.

 Students will need to have completed ENVS 130: Environmental Sciences and ENVS 131: Intro. to ENVS Field Studies OR OX_ENVS 131 (Oxford).
 Additionally, at least two courses within the ENVS Intermediate Breadth Requirements (Ecology & Conservation, Earth Science or Social Science & Policy or Oxford equivalents).
 The courses must be in two separate breadth areas.
 Enrollment in ENVS 260 is also recommended.
 See ENVS Course Descriptions for more detailed course information.

 Applicants are accepted primarily on the basis of performance and promise as Emory College or Oxford College undergraduate students.
 Students apply in the spring of their sophomore or junior year.
 To apply please submit the following to the graduate program coordinator, Leah Thomas, in person or via email:

 A one-page statement of purpose explaining your academic interests and your rationale for entering the program.

 Two letters of recommendation in sealed envelopes.
 One letter must be from a current ENVS (or Oxford College) professor.

-Students apply in the spring of their second year (sophomore) year.
+Students apply in the spring of their sophomore or junior year.
 Applications are accepted in early in the spring semester of each year (typically in the first week of February).
 Applicants will learn of acceptance status by early March.

 Contact Leah Thomas at 404-727-4985 or firstname.lastname@example.org